 There may also be instances when a fire is extinguished quickly and an alarm is not pulled or a response by the fire department was not necessary.
 It is important that these incidents be recorded as well.
-Therefore, if you are aware of such a fire, see evidence of one or hear about one, you should contact the KMC Security Department at 937-298-3399 ext.
-55095.
+Therefore, if you are aware of such a fire, see evidence of one or hear about one, you should contact the Kettering Health Police Department at Kettering Health Police Department.
 When providing notification of a fire, give as much information as possible about the location, date, time and cause of the fire.